dbojan/csvEdit_Esmeralda/README.md

 ### Creating of (m3u) filelist
+This will create list of files, with some additional columns.

+You probably want to close open list in program first (file/close), or the program will ask you to save table first.

-by drag and drop multiple files: drag and drop multiple (multimedia: mp3, avi, mp4 ...) files on the program, new m3u filelist will be created if you hold control, program will ask you for group title.
-By default this is VOD-LOCAL if you hold shift, regular file list will be created
+Creating of list by drag and drop multiple files: drag and drop multiple (multimedia: mp3, avi, mp4 ...) files on the program, new m3u filelist will be created. if 'caps lock' key is on program will ask you for group title.
+By default this is VOD-LOCAL if 'scroll lock' key is on, regular file list will be created, with just path to filenames
-Note: if you have already new list open, hold shift/ctrl after clicking "yes" or "no" on asking to save file.
-Or just close list first (Menu: File/Close)

 To save an empty m3u list, set column names as you want, and add at least one row using 'Modify' menu.
 Click on 'File/Save As' or 'File/Save'.

+You can also drop single folder with files inside on program.
+If you drop single FILE on program, it will try to load it as a text file.

 ## Conversion notes: